walles/riff/README.md

 ## Misc

+- Make a public release
+- Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
 - `--help`: Only print installing-into-`$PATH` help if we aren't already being executed from inside of the `$PATH`
-- Make a public release
-- Add test case verifying that the `Inspired by` part of `git show 77c8f77 -- bin/riff` is highlighted as an upside down L.
 - Do `git show 5e0a1b2b13528f40299e78e3bfa590d9f96637af` and scroll to the end.
   How should we visualize the reformatting of the No-newline-at-eof code?
 - Add a trailing whitespace analysis pass to the Refiner